V-Sekai/manuals/decisions/20240424-reset-steamvr-controllers.md

 ## The Problem Statement

 The issue we face is that when a Meta Quest 3 is used, it takes over the controller priority.
+So we're unable to open the steamvr menu.

 ## Solution Proposal